Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You disintegrate one nonmagical metal object you can see within range into a flurry of razor flakes, destroying it.
 Each creature in a radius 2 *(3m)* emanation from that object must make a DEX Save.
 On a failure, a target takes 6d6 Slashing damage and begins [Bleeding](conditions.md#bleeding) (2d6).
-At Higher Levels.
-The damage increases by 3d6 for each spell slot level above 6.
+**Using a Higher-Level Spell Slot.** The damage increases by 3d6 for each spell slot level above 6.
 - **Classes**: Cleric, Druid, Warlock
 *(Source: CS)*